-Happy September today I am sharing 9 easy fall garlands and these are beautiful.
+Happy September today I am sharing easy fall walnut garland and some friends too.
 Before I share these ideas with you I’m sharing how to make a walnut garland.
 You can find these easily at the food store or even in your yard if you have a tree.
 Pecans falling from trees will work for this well too.

 *As an Amazon Associate and other Affiliate programs, I earn from qualifying purchases*